Current as of January 2017 | Download print version (in PDF)

 Additional information resources may be found at the end of this Note.

-Incorporated associations are membership-based NPOs created under the legislation of a particular state/territory.
+Incorporated associations are membership-based NPOs created under the legislation of a particular state or territory.
 An incorporated association can take the form of a society, club, or institution.
 They cannot be formed for pecuniary gain or trade and can only carry out lawful objects.
 There are approximately 136,000 such organizations.
 This type of legal structure is used mainly by small sporting clubs and community organizations.

 Companies Limited by Guarantee